 Izzy chuckled at Willis's curiosity.
 Ever since he had met him online, the American boy had helped him with his computer programming, his uncanny knowledge challenging Izzy to learn and practice more complicated languages and algorithms… and to Izzy's surprise, he had listened to his stories about electronic monsters and even helped Izzy with his research.
-Now, even though they had never met face to face, Willis had made the journey up here to help find the Digital Gate.
-They had been lucky to meet, Izzy realized; how many others would have accepted the idea of monsters living in computers so easily?
+Now, even though they had never met face to face, Willis had journeyed far from his home to help find the Digital Gate.
+They had been lucky to meet, Izzy realized; not many others would have accepted the idea of monsters living in computers so easily.

 A strong wind rattled the darkened windows, making everyone shiver on instinct.
-He took out his laptop and turned it on to try and get a fix on the gate, but to his disappointment he couldn't get any kind of wireless signal, and the battery was fading fast.
+He took out his laptop and turned it on to try and get a fix on the gate, but to his disappointment he couldn't get any kind of wireless signal, and what little battery was left was fading fast.
 He hoped Willis had scouted a lot of area; his computer wasn't going to be any help.

 He closed the laptop to find Willis standing over him with another note.
 Tentomon is amazing, he had written, but how does he fight?

 It's thanks to my Digivice, Izzy wrote back on his pad, then took the device out to show it to Willis… but something on the screen suddenly caught his eye.
 "Tentomon!" he said, holding out the device.